 Starting now, architects and design engineers will need to be more creative when designing building envelopes and mechanical systems in order to achieve even the minimum requirements.
 There will be new construction practices and designs to improve air tightness and general envelope thermal performance – including a shift away from the glass towers that have become commonplace over the past three decades.
 Mechanical products to improve cold-temperature operation of electric heat pumps, lower corridor pressurization, and increase heat recovery efficiency will also become more commonplace.
 The accelerated timeline for Versions 5 and 6 will certainly be a challenge for the Toronto construction industry, but is also an opportunity to truly lead.

-Sarkis Platis is a Sustainability Specialist at Footprint who is passionate about sustainable development.
+Sarkis Platis is a Project Manager at Footprint who is passionate about sustainable development.
 A LEED Green Associate and engineer by trade, he has contributed to the improved efficiency of buildings across a wide range of market sectors, and especially enjoys applying his expertise in energy analysis and de-carbonization of existing buildings.